-An actuary earns 30 hours of continuing education in 2020 and, assuming the other qualification requirements are met, can issue SAOs in 2021.
-However, in 2021, the actuary only earns 27 hours of continuing education.
-The actuary cannot issue SAOs in 2022 until 3 hours of continuing education are earned.
-The actuary must then earn an additional 30 hours of continuing education in 2022 to issue SAOs in 2033.
+An actuary earns 30 hours of continuing education in 2010 and, assuming the other qualification requirements are met, can issue SAOs in 2011.
+However, in 2011, the actuary only earns 27 hours of continuing education.
+The actuary can not issue SAOs in 2012 until 3 hours of continuing education are earned.
+The actuary must then earn an additional 30 hours of continuing education in 2012 to issue SAOs in 2013.

-2.2.3 Initial Year of Applicability - Hours spent meeting the basic education and experience requirement may be applied toward the continuing education requirement if earned in the year prior to issuing the Statement of Actuarial Opinion.

-2.2.4 Coordination with Specific Qualification Standards - The 30-hour requirement includes hours obtained pursuant to the continuing education requirement of the Specific Qualification Standards (see Section 3.3).

-2.2.5 Practicing in More than One Area of Actuarial Practice - If an actuary must obtain continuing education requirements in more than one area of practice (see Section 2.3), the total annual hours required for all areas of actuarial practice combined remains at 30.
-An actuary should use good judgment in obtaining continuing education in all areas of practice related to the actuary's work.

-2.2.6 Relevant Continuing Education - Continuing education is "relevant" if: (1) it broadens or deepens an actuary's understanding of one or more aspects of the work an actuary does; (2) the material expands an actuary's knowledge of practice in related disciplines that bear directly on an actuary's work; or (3) it facilitates an actuary's entry into a new area of practice.
+- 2.2.3 Effective Date and Transition The 30-hour continuing education requirement will be effective for SAOs issued in 2010.
+For SAOs issued in 2009, the 30-hour requirement is reduced to 24 hours.
+However, the 3-hour professionalism requirement and the 6-hour organized activity requirement are not reduced.
+The 24 hours would typically be earned in 2008. - 2.2.4 Initial Year of Applicability Hours spent meeting the basic education and experience requirement may be applied toward the continuing education requirement if earned in the year prior to issuing the Statement of Actuarial Opinion. - 2.2.5 Coordination with Specific Qualification Standards The 30-hour requirement includes hours obtained pursuant to the continuing education requirement of the Specific Qualification Standards (see Section 3.3). - 2.2.6 Practicing in More than One Area of Actuarial Practice If an actuary must obtain continuing education requirements in more than one area of practice (see Section 2.3), the total annual hours required for all areas of actuarial practice combined remains at 30.
+An actuary should use good judgment in obtaining continuing education in all areas of practice related to the actuary's work. - 2.2.7 Relevant Continuing Education Continuing education is "relevant" if: (1) it broadens or deepens an actuary's understanding of one or more aspects of the work an actuary does; (2) the material expands an actuary's knowledge of practice in related disciplines that bear directly on an actuary's work; or (3) it facilitates an actuary's entry into a new area of practice.
 Ultimately, it is an actuary's responsibility to make a reasonable, good-faith determination of what continuing education opportunities will enhance an actuary's ability to practice in a desired field.